 Reviewing Performance

-The provider of services (EMRTS) must ensure those services covered by these measures, including those which may be provided by an agent appointed by EMRTS have appropriate systems and processes to maintain the requirements covered by Sections i) and ii) of the Care Standards Schedules contained within this document.
+The provider of services (EMRTS) must ensure those services covered by these measures, including those which may be provided by an agent appointed by EMRTS, have appropriate systems and processes to maintain the requirements covered by Sections i) and ii) of the Care Standards Schedules contained within this document.
 EMRTS must alert the commissioners as soon as possible to any circumstance that have or may result in the ability to not maintain such standards.

 Review of Performance Schedules